TigerAppsOrg/tiger-junction/README.md

 🔔 **Real-Time Notifications:** Stay informed with instant notifications about course updates, registration deadlines, and important announcements, ensuring you never miss a beat.

 📊 **Data-Driven Insights:** Leverage the power of data and analytics to make informed decisions.
-Get access to historical course data, grade distributions, and student reviews.
+Get access to historical course data and course evaluations.

+📱 **Mobile App:** An enhanced mobile app for TigerJunction is on the horizon!
+Take the power of TigerJunction with you wherever you go, allowing you to plan and manage your courses on-the-go.
+Stay tuned for updates on its release.

 ## Technologies